-Oh, you poor thing, you live in an RV with your kids, I’m so sorry.
-These are common thoughts when I tell people that our family of seven lives in a thirty foot RV.
+Oh, you poor thing, you live in an RV with your kids, I’m so sorry is certainly a thought that pops in people’s mind when I tell them that our family of seven lives in a thirty foot RV.
 Little do they realize that this conscious choice to live life as a nomad is driven by the fact that being time rich allows us to fill up our days connecting with each other and creating so many wonderful experiences.
-Like this past summer in Squamish…
+Like this one summer day in 2017, when I woke up on the side of the highway in Squamish…

 To most, a night spent sleeping on the side of the highway would only be a sign of failure, maybe indicating hitting rock bottom with nowhere to go, or a sign of desperation, possibly helplessness, in not being able to find more suitable and private shelter.

-As I awaken further from this deep slumber, I am showered with affection from my youngest two children, who are eager for their moments of cuddles and laughter before they know I will be jumping out of bed to join my husband and 2 older daughters for our freshly ground and perfectly french pressed cup of small-batch roasted coffee (sorry if I’m too hipster for you).My favorite 5 minutes of the day are as I savor each sip of coffee while preparing my mind for the exciting adventure I have planned for the day.
-Click To Tweet
+As I awaken further from this deep slumber, I am showered with affection from my youngest two children, who are eager for their moments of cuddles and laughter before they know I will be jumping out of bed to join my husband and 2 older daughters for our freshly ground and perfectly french pressed cup of small-batch roasted coffee.

 Like most days, we have a lot on the agenda.
 Not that a clock is holding us accountable, but more of an overzealous addiction to create some form of physical and mental challenge while getting lost in nature, usually only in the metaphorical sense (although it isn’t uncommon for us to actually get somewhat lost).